ethersphere/swarm-guide/contents/usage/act.rst

 The returned hash ``4b964a75ab19db960c274058695ca4ae21b8e19f03ddf1be482ba3ad3c5b9f9b`` is the hash of the access controlled manifest.

-As with the ``pk`` strategy - the only way to fetch the access controlled content in this case would be to request the hash through one of the nodes that were granted access and/or posses the granted private key - either the local node that was used to upload the content or one of the nodes which were granted access through their public keys.
+As with the ``pk`` strategy - the only way to fetch the access controlled content in this case would be to request the hash through one of the nodes that were granted access and/or posses the granted private key (and that the requesting node has been started with the appropriate ``bzzaccount`` that is associated with the relevant key) - either the local node that was used to upload the content or one of the nodes which were granted access through their public keys.

 HTTP usage